 The Cast Iron Plant is non-toxic to cats and dogs, making it safe for households with pets in Kenya.

-Growing in Containers
+Growing Cast Iron Plant in Containers

 Perfect for pots and planters on balconies, verandas, and patios.
 Use a container with drainage holes and place in low to moderate light for best results.

-Where to Buy This Plant in Kenya
+Where to Buy Cast Iron Plant

 Get healthy Cast Iron Plants and stylish pots from Planters.co.ke — your trusted source for quality plants across Kenya.